apache/incubator-kie-kogito-runtimes/addons/README.md

 # Kogito Add-Ons

-In this package you will find the base Addons modules that extend the Kogito Core capabilities.
+In this package you will find the Addons modules that extend the Kogito Core capabilities.
 They are responsible to give persistence, monitoring, messaging, and many other features on top of a plain Kogito service.

 ## Addons Catalog